Business rates revaluation

 When will I receive my business rates bill?

-You'll be able to see the future rateable value for their property and get an estimate of what your business rates bill may be from 1 April 2023.
+You'll be able to see the future rateable value for your property and get an estimate of what your business rates bill may be from 1 April 2023.

 You can do this through the VOA’s Find a Business Rates Valuation Service on GOV.UK.